Each year, we hold open calls for our Summer Exhibition, Summer Residency, Winter Residency, and Haunted Mill.

 Artists-in-residence are selected by a review panel composed of the Wassaic Project Co-Directors, Director of Artistic Programming, and professionals in the field.
 Residents will be selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.

 If you have additional questions, see our Residency FAQ.
-We'll also be holding an in-person info session on March 16, a Zoom info session on April 17, and office hours on April 24, April 25, May 1, May 6.
+A recording of our info session is available here.
+We're also holding office hours on April 24, April 25, May 1, May 6.
 If you still have questions, email our Programming Coordinator, danielle@wassaicproject.org.

 The Haunted Mill is our annual Halloween event in the hamlet of Wassaic.